-The analytics shown above has 63.3 thousand unique views on a channel subscriber base of 2.6 thousand.
+The YouTube stats shown above has 63.3 thousand unique views on a channel subscriber base of 2.6 thousand.
 Most viewers were non-subscribers.
 As a content creator, you need to consider how to turn those viewers into subscribers who will then consistently watch and engage with your content.

 Think about it, when’s the last time you watched a YouTube video where the creator didn’t ask you to hit the subscribe button?

-Segmenting and targeting is an important element of most marketing strategies.
+Segmenting and targeting are important elements of most marketing strategies.
 You can access the demographics report from the analytics dashboard.
 The dashboard provides insights into defining audience variables like age, gender, location, and device.

 By segmenting your audience, you can learn more about them.
 Not only can you use these insights towards creating the perfect content, but you can use this information to run targeted ads too.

 The more you know about your audience, the more you will be able to tailor your content to their specific needs.

 Growing your subscriber base is key to amplifying the visibility of your channel.
 It’s essential to keep track of fluctuations of your subscriber base and implement strategies to maximize growth.
 You’ll see many YouTube marketers implement strategies to try and grow their subscriber count.

 One of the most famous examples of a YouTuber who ran a PR campaign to boost his subscriber count is PewDiePie.
 He stated that he would quit YouTube if he got 100 million subscribers.
 The campaign went viral.

 He got a lot more subscribers but never quit YouTube.